 Back in Keswick we were supposed to go into our new flat but there was another slight change of plan because our actual flat was sold, so we had to stay another week in a holiday accommodation, which was not a problem at all.
 Finally, Trevor sorted out a new probably even better flat in the centre of Keswick.

 In the office we carried on working on the data base and started to work more precisely on planning the upcoming projects, in terms of budgeting, logistics and registration form (most of them in excel sheets).

 During the weekends I went out, sailing at Bassenthwaite sailing club and it was a pleasure to be back on the water again.

-It has been an amazing week I have met so many new people from all over Europe and I am impressed of the effects the whole project had to everyone being involved.
+It has been an amazing week I have met so many new people from all over Europe and I am impressed by the effects the whole project had to everyone being involved.
 In addition, to know how a project starts from the very beginning and to know the huge amount of work invested for a project like this in forehand it then was satisfying to see the result of all that work.
 Besides it was a pleasure to meet all the other people of MW and within the week we became a really strong team which can work, play hard and then work even harder, so I am really looking forward to meeting you all again.

 To put it into a nutshell my first impressions are really positive.
-All people I have met so far are totally friendly.
-For myself living away from your usual environment poses new challenges which have to be managed in terms of preparing your own food etc. but either they are great experiences and some kind of freedom for yourself.
+All people I have met so far are really friendly.
+For myself living away from mu usual environment poses new challenges which have to be managed in terms of preparing your own food etc. but either they are great experiences and some kind of freedom for yourself.
 Especially the Time for Tea project was so far, the best experience I have had in the UK and it motivated me for the coming tasks.